magomimmo/modern-cljs/doc/tutorial-04.md

 In this last paragraph of the tutorial you can start to have some fun with the brepl and the CLJ http-server we introduced in [tutorial 3][16]

+0. launch the compile task in auto mode: `$ lein cljsbuild auto`
 1. launch the brepl: `$ lein trampoline cljsbuild repl-listen`
 2. launch the ring server: `$ lein ring server`
 3. visit the login page: `http://localhost:3000/login.html`